What Are Dzi Beads? Understanding the Dzi Beads Meaning

 • Third Eye Chakra (Ajna): Beads that promote intuition and insight, such as the six-eyed or nine-eyed Dzi, are connected to the Third Eye Chakra.

-• Crown Chakra (Sahasrara): The crown chakra is linked to beads that encourage spiritual growth and enlightenment, particularly those with intricate patterns or higher numbers of eyes.
+• Crown Chakra (Sahasrara): The crown chakra is associated with beads that promote spiritual growth and enlightenment, particularly those with intricate patterns or a higher number of eyes.

 Healing and Energizing Properties